cultuurnet/stoplight-docs-uitpas/docs/terminology.md

 ## UiTPAS Event

-Certain actions within UiTPAS are linked to specific events, for example when[registering a ticket sale](./registering-ticket-sales.md) at a discounted UiTPAS tariff.
+Certain actions within UiTPAS are linked to specific events, for example when [registering a ticket sale](./registering-ticket-sales.md) at a discounted UiTPAS tariff.

 Those events need to exist in [UiTdatabank](https://www.uitdatabank.be/).
 UiTdatabank is a central database of cultural and leisure activities in Flanders and Brussels.
 [To register an UiTPAS event](./registering-events.md), the event in UiTdatabank needs to have a base price and has to be linked to a known UiTPAS organizer.